LilOz/sEMG-Forearm-Classification/README.md

 If you use this work in your own research, please cite the final report:

 > [A. Osman].
 (2025). *Electromyography (EMG) Signal Pattern Classification with a Modular 3D-Printed Signal Acquisition Armband*.
-Final Year Project Report, Department of Electrical and Electronic Engineering, Imperial College London.
+Final Year Project Report Supervised by Prof. K. Fobeletes, Department of Electrical and Electronic Engineering, Imperial College London.

 ## License